Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 For any monotone submodular function $f$ and any set $A$, there is a simple way to compute a modular upper bound $\fs$ to $f$ that agrees with $f$ at $A$.
 In other words, $\fs$ is a discrete \emph{supergradient} of $f$ at $A$.
 We define $\fs$ as \citep{jb11,iyer13}

 \begin{lemma} Let $\widehat{C} \in \argmin_{C \in \Cs}\fs(C; \emptyset)$.
 Then

-where $\kappa_f = \max_{e} 1- \frac{f(e \mid \Es \setminus e)}{f(e)}$ is the curvature of $f$. \end{lemma} Lemma~\ref{lem:curv} was shown in \citep{iyer13}.
+where $\kappa_f = \max_{e}\, \big(1- \frac{f(e \mid \Es \setminus e)}{f(e)}\big)$ is the curvature of $f$. \end{lemma} Lemma~\ref{lem:curv} was shown in \citep{iyer13}.
 As $m$ (and correspondingly $|C^*|$) gets large, the bound eventually no longer depends on $m$ and instead only on the curvature of $f$.
 In practice, results are best when the supergradient is used in an iterative algorithm: starting with $C_0 = \emptyset$, one computes $C_t \in \argmin_{C \in \Cs}\fs(C; C_{t-1})$ until the solution no longer changes between iterations.
 The minimum cut for the cost function $\fs(C; A)$ can be computed as a minimum cut with edge weights

 Consequently, the semigradient approximation yields a very easy and practical algorithm that iteratively uses standard minimum cut as a subroutine.
-This algorithm was used e.g.\ in \citep{jb11}, and the visual results in \citep{kohliOJ13} show that often, it can yield practically good solutions.
+This algorithm was used e.g.\ in \citep{jb11}, and the visual results in \citep{kohliOJ13} show that it typically yields very good solutions in practice on certain problem instances where the optimum solution can be computed exactly.

-\subsubsection{Approximations by Introducing Separation}
+\subsubsection{Approximations by introducing separation}

-The approximations in Section~\ref{subsec:generic} and \ref{subsec:semigrad} are indifferent to the structure of the graph.
-The following approximation is not.
-One may say that Problem~(\ref{prob:cc}) is hard because $f$ introduces non-local dependencies between edges anywhere in the graph.
-Indeed, the problem is easier if dependencies are restricted to local neighborhoods.
+The approximations in Section~\ref{subsec:generic} and \ref{subsec:semigrad} are indifferent to the structure of the graph, while following approximation is not.
+One may say that Problem~(\ref{prob:cc}) is hard because $f$ introduces non-local dependencies between edges that might be anywhere in the graph.
+Indeed, the problem is easier if dependencies between edges are restricted to local neighborhoods defined by the graph, for example, edges that might be incident to the same vertex.

 Hence, we define an approximation $\fap$ that is globally separable but locally exact.
 To measure the cost of an edge set $C \subseteq \Es$, we partition $C$ into groups $\Pi(C)=\{C^\Pi_v\}_{v \in V}$, where the edges in set $C^\Pi_v$ must be incident to node $v$ ($C_v^\Pi$ may be empty).
-That is, we assign each edge either to its head or to its tail node, as illustrated in Figure~\ref{fig:lawler}.
+That is, we assign each edge either to its head or to its tail node in any partition, as illustrated in Figure~\ref{fig:lawler}.
 Let $\mathcal{P}_C$ be the family of all such partitions (which vary over the head or tail assignment of each edge).
 We define an approximation